The GCC Unified Visa: A New Era for Travel in the Gulf

 These Muslim cameleers hailed from Afghanistan, Baluchistan and other provinces in the region of north-western Indian (now Pakistan).
 Despite being from diverse cultural backgrounds the men were collectively referred to as “Afghans” due to the predominant presence of Afghan tribesmen amongst them.
 This term was used by the Europeans and even adopted by the cameleers themselves.
 Amongst the cameleers were a small minority of European descendants, however the Muslim cameleers had a reputation for being the most efficient and best at their job.

 In the west of Australia, the first camels and cameleers from Karachi arrived in Fremantle in September and October of 1887.
-Cameleers from South Australia also made their way west due to the gold rush discoveries in Coolgardie and
+Cameleers from South Australia also made their way west due to the gold rush discoveries in Coolgardie and Kalgoorlie.

 The cameleers left their homelands and families to embark on a new life in Australia.
 They set up homes, forged communities and became an integral part of the social landscape in outback Australia.
-They set up small mosques in
+They set up small mosques in outback towns and eventually larger cities.
+The ‘Afghan’s’ adhered to an Islamic way of life including daily prayer, traditional attire and halal practices.

 They came to Australia not to proselytise but to forge communities and create places where they could worship without fear of discrimination.

 The cameleers were young men forced to travel solo, leaving their family and wives at home.
 The majority fulfilled their work contracts and made the journey back to their homeland.
 However, few did remain and settle in Australia and some established relationships with European and Indigenous women.
-The descendants remain small in numbers yet retain strong links with
+The descendants remain small in numbers yet retain strong links with their heritage.

 Sadly, the legacy of the Muslim cameleers remains largely unfamiliar to many everyday Australians.
-Outside the regions they once called home, the community groups who have carefully preserved their stories, and those with a
+Outside the regions they once called home, the community groups who have carefully preserved their stories, and those with a deep passion for history, their contribution is seldom recognised.
+To truly understand their lives and the imprint they left on this country, one must consciously go searching for it.

 In Little Gilbert street, in the heart of Adelaide, lies Adelaide City Mosque, the oldest surviving mosque in Australia.
 This Mosque plays homage to the Afghan and North Indian camel drivers with a plaque at its entrance.
 Further north in the outback town of Marree, lies remnants of the first mosque ever built in Australia.